WaddlingLard/Memory-Allocator/README.md

 Just make sure the file structure is not disturbed and all should be good!

 Note: Main will contain all the tests.
 They are mostly just output statements but there will be enough information to verify the allocator is working.
-There is also a little deq test at the bottom to show they are linking up and working properly
+There is also a little deq test at the bottom to show they are linking up and working properly using the strcmp() method.

 ## Results

+Balloc looks really solid.
+I'm happy with how it turned out and it does a great job.
+It probably is not even close to being the most optimal solution, but I'm so happy I figured it out and got all of the methods working.
+I would give a confidence rating of 90-95% that it works but more testing would always be nice to confirm anyone's suspicions.

+The deq looks promising, I haven't been able to implement anything that crazy so you'd definitely need to take a better look at it.
+However, it does look ok for the time being so with at least 70% confidence it appears to work!
+I know that isn't the most convincing argument but it does the most basic iterations of the operations of put, get, ith, and rem so that is a start.

 ## Sources used